Skip to Content

 What Heater is Safe to Use in a Tent?

 Make sure that the company that makes the heater recommends it for use indoors.
-And always be sure to follow the specific usage instructions.
+Always follow the specific usage instructions.